fledge-iot/fledge-pkg/plugins/README.rst

   $ ./make_rpm --help
   make_rpm [-a] [-c] [-h] [-b <branch>] repository ...
-  This script is used to create the RPM package for a FogLAMP plugin
+  This script is used to create the RPM package for a Fledge plugin

   Arguments:
     -h	- Display this help text